 Sweden's tax structure is transparent and efficient.
 Corporate income tax in Sweden is low by international standards, and effective rates can be even lower as companies have the option of making deductible annual appropriations to a tax allocation reserve of up to 25 per cent of their profit.
-The corporate tax rate is 21.4 per cent and will be lowered to 20.6 per cent after December 2020.
+The corporate tax is 20.6 percent since 2021.

 Swedish VAT (moms) is based on an input/output system, generally granting full credit for all companies registered for VAT.

 The standard rate of VAT is 25 per cent.
 A reduced rate of 12 per cent applies primarily to food, hotel accommodation, camping, and cultural and sporting events.
 A reduced rate of 6 per cent applies mainly to newspapers, books, magazines and public transport.
 Certain services are VAT exempt.
 These include medical and dental care, social services, banking and financial services.